-By default Microsoft Windows OS comes with Remote desktop services on default port 3389.
-Since it is a widely known port, it can be target of Remote Desktop Brute force attacks easily.
-Intruders just initiate Remote Desktop connection with random IP address on default port 3389.
-Then after big list of password combinations are being entered with known username such as administrator/admin etc. As a result either they may find a password to access your VPS or your VPS resources (CPU, RAM and bandwidth) will be abused.
-This attack is continuous and stealthier in nature.
-You can track them only if you check Event viewer and find multiple entries of “audit failure” logs.
+Then, an extensive list of password combinations is entered with a known username, such as administrator/admin, etc. As a result, either they may find a password to access your VPS, or your VPS resources (CPU, RAM, and bandwidth) will be abused.
+This attack is continuous and stealthier.
+You can track them only if you check Event viewer and find multiple entries of 'audit failure' logs.

 - OR -

-- Type mstsc in text box and hit Enter Key.
+3. Type mstsc in the text box and press the Enter Key.

-- Enter your Server's IP Address:Port Number and hit Enter Key.
+4. Enter your Server's IP Address:Port Number, and click on the Connect button.